nttcom/WASB-SBDT/README.md

 ## News

+- [11/21/2023] Evaluation codes of TrackNetV2, ResTrackNetV2 and MonoTrack are added!
 - [11/17/2023] Repository is released.
 Now it contains evaluation codes of pretrained WASB models only.
 Other models will be coming soon!
 - [11/09/2023] Our [arXiv preprint](https://arxiv.org/abs/2311.05237) is released.